PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/AdvancedPowerBI.md

 ## 3) Work on Dashboard
 Doesn't really need explaining right?
 Make any changes you still need to, especially those from feedback gathered from your mentors (or other lecturing staff) yesterday!
 Remember to save your changes to github and your learning log!
 Also fill in your worklog!
 If your worklog and learninglog are lacking, work on them now; they're vital pieces of evidence without which you can't be graded!
-Remember that **the deadline for handing in the Dashboard is Thursday of week 7 at 17:00!**
+Remember that **the deadline for handing in the Dashboard is Friday of week 7 at 17:00!**

 ## The end!
-Tomorrow we will have the dashboard demonstration, here you'll get to stand next to your dashboard and present it to class!
+Tomorrow we will have the SDG Conference where you will host your dashboard presentation, here you'll get to stand next to your dashboard and present it to class in a conference styled fashion!
+The client; the SDG HUB from BUas will be there to provide feedback!
+Feedback will be provided using the questionnaire we used last wednesday but is also delivered orally ofcourse!
+Be prepared tomorrow to record this feedback in your learning log, it's great help your reflect and improve on yourself for next block!